Controlled Document Procedure

 Exception request approval requirements are documented within the issue template.
 The requester should tag the appropriate individuals who are required to provide an approval per the approval matrix.

 If the business wants to appeal an approval decision, such appeal will be sent to Legal at legal@gitlab.com.
-Legal will draft an opinion as to the proposed risks to the company if the deviation were to be granted.
+Legal will draft an opinion as to the proposed risks to the company if the exception were to be granted.
 Legal’s opinion will be forwarded to the CEO and CFO for final disposition.

-Any deviation approval must:
+Any exception approval must:

 - Recommended compensating controls to reduce exposure and/or harm (i.e. admin rights to financially significant system may require audit logs and review of users activity within the system)